cheapRoc/cp-leaky/README.md

 You should run these tests over an extended period of time to ensure that any variations are easy to observe.

-## Future

-Add jobs that exercise telemetry and metrics endpoints.

-- `telemetry.json5` configures the telemetry endpoint, excluding custom metrics.
-- `telemetry-metric.json5` configures a custom metric that can be harvested through the telemetry endpoint.
-- `telemetry-metric-job.json5` configures a job that posts to a custom metric.